 While there are exceptions, it’s rare that short story collections are published by the large presses.
 Thank goodness for small presses, without which readers would not have the vast pleasure of short story collections such as the ones I’ll mention here.

 Here are three small press story collections I’ve read in the last year that I particularly admire: For Sale by Owner by Kelcey Parker, This is Not Your City by Caitlin Horrocks, and In the Time of the Girls by Anne Germanacos.
-Yes, they all happen to by women and, for the most part, they all happen to be about women’s lives.
+Yes, they all happen to be by women and, for the most part, they all happen to be about women’s lives.

 Meg Wolitzer’s recent essay “The Second Shelf” in the New York Times questions why works written by women about women receive far less literary attention than those written by men.
 When women write about women’s lives, their works are labeled Women’s Fiction whereas when Jeffrey Eugenides and Jonathan Franzen write about women’s lives, their works are literary and are thus validated reading for both men and women.